jamu0075/Data-Mining---Video-Analysis/README.md

 Our goal for this project was to see if we could modify a real-time object recognition algorithm (Darkflow/Tensorflow) to predict the next location of an object.
 We used this algorithm and a collection of ~14 million images to 'teach' the algorithm to recognize the most common objects in day to day life.
 A simple inital boost in speed was to scan the video every 30 frames rather than every frame, providing and instant 30x increase in speed.
-The bulk of the project is teaching the algorithm movement patterns.
+The bulk of the project is teaching the algorithm how objects move in a frame.

 ### Questions:
 1. Is it even possible?